 - olive oil

 - Preheat the oven to 170°C. Slice the peppers and spread into a single layer on a large baking sheet, drizzle with olive oil and some salt.
 Place into a pre-heated oven and cook for 20-25 minutes, until soft and just starting to brown.
 When they’re cooked, cover with foil to keep warm and set aside for later.

 - To make stock, crumble a stock cube in a pan.
-Add 2 tbsp of tomato paste and 30g of sweet chilli sauce, turmeric, smoked paprika and a tbsp on red wine vinegar.
+Add 2 tablespoon of tomato paste and 30g of sweet chilli sauce, turmeric, smoked paprika and a tablespoon on red wine vinegar.
 Pour 700 ml of boiling water.
 Mix well and keep covered on the lowest heat.

 - Heat a splash of olive oil in a large frying pan.
 Add chopped onion and fry for 4 minutes until starting to soften.

 - Add the risotto rice and finely chopped garlic and fry for another 1-2 minutes.

 - Add warm stock, 2 ladles at a time, stirring continuously.
 Cook until stock is almost fully absorbed before adding more.
 Carry on until you have no stock left.